-If the generator is paralleled to the Mains when a CAN bus fault occurs, and error control variable [E1259] is set to 6 (Alarm + Start + Droop), speed control will be switched to droop and volt control will be switched to power factor regulation.
+If the generator is paralleled to the Mains when a CAN bus fault occurs, and error control variable [E1259] is set to 6 (Droop mode + Alarm), speed control will be switched to droop and volt control will be switched to power factor regulation.
 If the Mains are not connected, both speed and voltage droop is applied.